Books

 Read the longer summary

 The book is built in ten chapters that move outward from technology to organisation to operations.
-An opening pair, Robot Wars and What AI Can Do, sets out the literature and provides a sober tour of what second-generation, data-driven AI can and cannot do — its breakthroughs in protein folding via AlphaFold, in commerce at Amazon and Walmart, in image recognition, alongside the brittleness exposed by Winograd schemas and the hallucinations of large language models.
-AI Strategy surveys the doctrinal documents — the US Third Offset Strategy of 2014, the National Security Commission on Artificial Intelligence, US Air Force and US Army concepts, NATO’s policies, and the UK’s defence AI strategy.
-A Military-Tech Complex and The Special Relationship examine how Silicon Valley emerged from Cold War defence funding and has now been re-pulled into national security work, and how Special Operations Forces in particular have built unusually close partnerships with tech firms.
-AI and Planning, AI and Targeting, and AI and Cyber Operations work through specific operational domains.
-The Human-Machine Team challenges the centaur metaphor borrowed from chess, and the closing chapter, War at the Speed of Light, draws careful, deliberately limited conclusions about where this is all heading.
+An opening pair, Robot Wars and What AI Can Do, lays out the literature on which the field has converged and then offers a sober tour of what second-generation, data-driven AI can and cannot do.
+The reader meets AlphaGo’s defeat of Lee Sedol in March 2016, with its famous move 37 in game 3; AlphaFold’s mapping of 98.5 per cent of human proteins by mid-2021; Amazon’s prediction of demand for Pop-Tarts before hurricanes; and the brittleness exposed by the Winograd schemas and the hallucinations of large language models.
+AI Strategy walks through the doctrinal documents — the US Third Offset Strategy of 2014, the National Security Commission on Artificial Intelligence, US Air Force and US Army concepts of joint and multidomain operations, NATO’s policies and the UK’s defence AI strategy.
+A Military-Tech Complex and The Special Relationship trace how Silicon Valley emerged from Cold War defence funding and has been pulled back into national security work, and how Special Operations Forces in particular have built unusually close partnerships with technology firms.
+Three operational chapters — AI and Planning, AI and Targeting, AI and Cyber Operations — work through specific domains.
+The Human-Machine Team challenges the centaur metaphor borrowed from chess.
+The closing chapter, War at the Speed of Light, draws careful and deliberately limited conclusions.

 What is likely to age well in AI, Automation, and War is the framing — the insistence that the interesting story is organisational and sociological, the warning that a new kind of complex is forming around defence software, and the discipline of working from interviews and operational evidence rather than from manifestos.
-What may date faster is some of the technical caution: King wrote at a moment when the limits of large language models were more obvious than their trajectory, and the next few years of agentic systems and battlefield autonomy will test his Humean reluctance to predict.
+What may date faster is some of the technical caution.
+King wrote at a moment when the limits of large language models were more obvious than their trajectory, and the next few years of agentic systems and battlefield autonomy will test his Humean reluctance to predict.
 The deeper bet of the book — that the friction in adopting AI is human and institutional, and that the consequences for civil-military relations are at least as significant as the consequences for the battlefield — looks likely to hold.

 Publisher's description

-- Computers
+• Computers

 Sources